 Son of Nazi Returns Stolen Art to France

 Forner’s father was an officer in the Nazi army who was stationed in Normandy during World War II.
 According to the head of the Commission for the Compensation of Victims of Spoliation in Germany, a French organization that returns Nazi-looted art, Alfred Forner (Peter’s father) was an officer in the Luftwaffe.
 When he was granted permission to return to Berlin, one of his superiors asked him to take home this painting.
-Forner went to the address indicated and discovered a home that was in ruins, found the painting, and kept it at his home.
+Forner went to the address indicated and discovered a home that was in ruins.
+He then found the painting and kept it at his home.

 Der Berliner Peter Forner übergibt ein Gemälde von Nicolas Rousseau an den 🇫🇷 Staat, vertreten durch Botschafterin @amdescotes.
 Es war im 2.
 Weltkrieg von Frankreich nach Berlin gelangt, wo es bis heute von der Familie verwahrt wurde.
 Eine bewegende Geste der 🇩🇪🇫🇷 Freundschaft. pic.twitter.com/32gwljeMnp— Botschaft Frankreich (@FranzBotschaft) July 23, 2019

 Following the ceremony marking the return of the artwork to France, Forner told RFI that he felt that giving back this painting would help him “go away with [a] peace of mind” knowing that he had returned something that did not belong to him and perhaps was even stolen.